lockss/lockss-debugpanel/README.rst

                                        [--process-pool | --thread-pool]
                                        [HOST:PORT ...]

-    Cause nodes to reindex the metadata of AUs
+    Cause nodes to reindex the metadata of AUs.

     options:
       -h, --help            show this help message and exit